Telefonica/opengateway-developers-website/04_gettingstarted/02_sandbox/01_sandbox.md

 #### API reference

-You can check the OpenAPI 3.0 specification of each API in the []
+You can check the OpenAPI v3 specification of each API in the [Open Gateway APIs](../../02_apis/01_apis.md) guide.

 ### Sandbox SDK